-Our winter shelter provides 12 beds a night for 17 weeks in the coldest months of the year (December to March), in a different partner church each week.
+Our winter shelter provides twelve beds a night for four months in the coldest months of the year (December to March), in a different partner church each week.
 Unlike many hostels, we are able to offer beds to people with ‘no recourse to public funds’ – for instance failed asylum seekers, people who’ve been trafficked, or partners of those with residency rights whose relationships have broken down – as well as those who have recourse to public funds but are not a priority case.

 Guests are referred by agencies around Bradford, and are from a wide range of backgrounds, including UK-born, asylum seekers, refugees and EU nationals.

 It takes around 12 volunteers each night to run this provision, and we have around 850 volunteers in total from 70 different churches.
 We provide training for all of our volunteers.
 If you would be interested in volunteering next winter, or your church would be interested in hosting, please do get in touch.

 How to access this support

 If you are an individual who is homeless or at risk of being homeless, or are concerned about somebody else, please visit our get help page.

 We accept referrals to our Winter Shelter during its operating months from any of our Winter Shelter referral agency partners:

 - First, contact us to see whether we have a bed space available.
 You will need the name of the guest you wish to refer.

 - Once you have received confirmation that you can make the referral, please complete our online referral form.
 You will need your unique referral agency number which every referral agency has been provided with.
 You will be emailed a PDF copy of your referral.

 - Once you have submitted your referral, we will assess whether we are able to accommodate the guest and confirm to you either way.